Souradeep2233/DeepViolence-Detector/Readme.md

 # **🚨 DeepViolence Detector: A Real-time Video Violence Detection featuring Swin3D technology and easy to use GUI 🎥**

-This repository presents a robust solution for real-time violence detection in video streams, leveraging a fine-tuned Swin Transformer V2 (Swin3D) model and an intuitive Graphical User Interface (GUI).
+This repository presents a robust solution for real-time violence detection in video streams, leveraging a fine-tuned Swin3D model and an intuitive Graphical User Interface (GUI).
 The project covers the complete pipeline from data preprocessing and model training to local deployment and interactive inference.

 ## **📝 Table of Contents**